Explore data analytics in Microsoft Fabric

 By completing this lab, you will:

-• Understand Microsoft Fabric Lakehouse concepts: Learn how to create workspaces and lakehouses, which are central to organizing and managing data assets in Fabric.
+• Understand Microsoft Fabric lakehouse concepts: Learn how to create workspaces and lakehouses, which are central to organizing and managing data in Fabric.

-• Ingest data using pipelines: Use a guided pipeline to bring external data into the lakehouse, making it query-ready without manual coding.
+• Bring in data using a copy job: Use a guided copy job to load external data into the lakehouse, making it ready to query without writing any code.

-• Explore and query data with SQL: Analyze ingested data using familiar SQL queries, gaining insights directly within Fabric.
+• Explore and query data with SQL: Analyze the loaded data using familiar SQL queries, gaining insights directly within Fabric.

-• Manage resources: Learn best practices for cleaning up resources to avoid unnecessary charges.
+• Manage resources: Learn good habits for cleaning up resources to avoid unnecessary charges.

 The “NYC Taxi - Green” dataset contains detailed records of taxi trips in New York City, including pickup and drop-off times, locations, trip distances, fares, and passenger counts.
-It is widely used in data analytics and machine learning for exploring urban mobility, demand forecasting, and anomaly detection.
-In this lab, you’ll use this real-world dataset to practice data ingestion and analysis in Microsoft Fabric.
+It’s widely used in data analytics for exploring how people move around a city, forecasting demand, and spotting unusual patterns.
+In this lab, you’ll use this real-world dataset to practice bringing in and analyzing data in Microsoft Fabric.

 Note: You’ll need a Microsoft Fabric license to complete this exercise.
 See Getting started with Fabric for details of how to enable a free Fabric trial license.
 You will need a Microsoft school or work account to do this.
 If you don’t have one, you can sign up for a trial of Microsoft Office 365 E3 or higher.